openkruise/openkruise.io/versioned_docs/version-v1.3/user-manuals/cloneset.md

 ### Example for user controller logic

-Same as yaml example above, we can fisrtly define：
+Same as yaml example above, we can firstly define：

 - `example.io/unready-blocker` finalizer as hook
 - `example.io/initialing` annotation as identity for initializing